mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.2/administering-clusters/package-registry/index.md

 <!-- The source repo for this topic is https://github.com/dcos/dcos-docs-site -->

 DC/OS comes pre-configured with the [Mesosphere {{ model.packageRepo }}](https://github.com/mesosphere/universe) package repository as the provider of DC/OS packages.
-However this assumes Internet access, which is not always possible.
+However this assumes Internet access, which isn't always possible.
 For air-gapped environments, DC/OS Enterprise offers a package registry for a flexible and seamless management of your packages.

 For a full list of the configuration options available for the DC/OS Package Registry, run the following command: